-As mentioned previously, communication should be a two-way street.
+As mentioned, communication should be a two-way street.
 Consider the responses you receive – and be aware of the silences too, which can often be much more telling.
 Take onboard feedback, and request it if you get none.
 The key here is to create a safe space that welcomes and celebrates feedback from the audience.

 Become more culturally aware by expanding your knowledge and understanding.
 Read books, speak to your colleagues (so long as they’re comfortable and open to it – remember it isn’t their obligation to educate you), and take professional training to improve your diversity and inclusion skills.

 Your communication is an opportunity to showcase your support for people too.
 For example, by simply adding your pronouns to your email signature, your allyship with the LGBT+ community is clear.
-Read Jane Farrell’s blog for more ways to be an ally at work.
+Read our Founder, Jane Farrell’s blog for more ways to be an ally at work.

 Why diversity and inclusion training matters